A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: Low rank preconditioning a Gram-matrix plus positive diagonal

 Typically, several mixed eigenvectors $w_{ij}$ have the same index $i$ corresponding to a large value $\lambda_i^W$, so it quickly pays off to precompute $w_i^\top\svec^{-1}([B^\top]_{k,J})$ and to use these $h$-vectors for each $w_j$.
 For ease of presentation this implementational detail is not described in Alg.~\ref{alg:pscselect}.
 Also, this is not helpful for the non-mixed vectors $p_{jj}^F=\svec(\Diag(u_j^F))$, because

 consists of a linear combination over all $w_{ii}$.
-Fortunately only few of the non-mixed vectors are among those selected for preconditioning.
-The transformed trace vector coefficient for $p_{jj}^F$ evaluates to $\ip{\Lambda_W}{\Diag(u_j^F)}=\ip{\lambda^W}{u_j^F}$.
+Fortunately\upd{, throughout our experiments,} only few of the non-mixed vectors are among those selected for preconditioning. \upd{A possible explanation for this might be that with respect to the selected bundle subspace the large non-mixed terms reflect the rank of the currently strongly active eigenspace while large mixed terms reflect its ongoing interaction with the eigenspace of moderately active or inactive eigenvalues.} The transformed trace vector coefficient for $p_{jj}^F$ evaluates to $\ip{\Lambda_W}{\Diag(u_j^F)}=\ip{\lambda^W}{u_j^F}$.
 With this, the algorithm for appending semidefinite columns reads as follows.

 As for the linear case it can be argued that for small barrier parameter $\mu$ the number of selected columns corresponds at least to the order of the active submatrix in the cutting model.
 Thus if $\hat h\le h$ eigenvalues of $X\in\Sym^h_+$ converge to positive values in the optimum, the heuristic will end up with selecting at least ${\hat h+1\choose 2}$ columns once $\mu$ gets small.